Rapidity

-In relativity, rapidity is commonly used as a measure for relativistic velocity.
+In special relativity, the classical concept of velocity is converted to rapidity to accommodate the limit determined by the speed of light.
+Velocities must be combined by Einstein's velocity-addition formula.
+For low speeds, rapidity and velocity are almost exactly proportional but, for higher velocities, rapidity takes a larger value, with the rapidity of light being infinite.

 Mathematically, rapidity can be defined as the hyperbolic angle that differentiates two frames of reference in relative motion, each frame being associated with distance and time coordinates.

-For one-dimensional motion, rapidities are additive whereas velocities must be combined by Einstein's velocity-addition formula.
-For low speeds, rapidity and velocity are proportional but, for higher velocities, rapidity takes a larger value, with the rapidity of light being infinite.